Robinho Júnior

-Robson de Souza Júnior (born 17 December 2007), known as Robinho Júnior, Robson Júnior or Juninho, is a Brazilian professional footballer who plays for Santos.
-Mainly a forward, he can also play as an attacking midfielder.
+Robson de Souza Júnior (born 17 December 2007), known as Robinho Júnior or Juninho, is a Brazilian professional footballer who plays as a right winger for club Genoa, on loan from Santos.

 Early life

 Son of the international footballer Robinho, Robinho Júnior was born in Santos, São Paulo, with his father playing in Real Madrid at that time.
 He joined the youth categories of Santos FC in May 2022, aged 14, and signed a youth contract with the club in June.